Mei Lam Estate

 Mei Lam Estate (美林邨) is a public housing estate in Tai Wai, Sha Tin District, New Territories, Hong Kong, located on both sides of Tai Wai Nullah (sometimes referred to as the upper stream of Shing Mun River) and near Mei Chung Court, May Shing Court and the Shing Mun Tunnels.

 Description

 The estate consists of 4 residential buildings, a shopping centre and a sports centre.
 It is divided into 3 phases.
 Phase 1 (Mei Fung House, Mei Yeung House, Mei Tao House and Mei Lam Shopping Centre) are located at the south side of Tai Wai Nullah, while Phase 2 (Mei Wai House) and Phase 3 (Mei Lam Sports Centre) are located at the north side.
 The two sides are connected by a footbridge.
 The estate comprises a total 4,100 rental flats, of sizes ranging from 10.8 m2 to 64.7 m2.

+Mei Lam Post Office, within Mei Lam Commercial Centre, opened on November 15, 1982.

+Mei Lam Sports Centre (美林體育館) covers an area of 2200 m2.
+It opened on September 20, 1986.

 Mei Lam Estate Phase 1 and Mei Lam Sports Centre won the Certificate of Merit and the Silver Medal of HKIA in 1982 and 1987 respectively.